vastus/120-hour-epic-sax-marathon/recursion.markdown

 Let's look at the function `cons`.
 It takes two parameters, a value and a sequence, and returns a new sequence with the value added to the front of the original sequence.
-For an example, to construct the sequence `(1 2 3 4)`, we could write:
+For example, to construct the sequence `(1 2 3 4)`, we could write:

 ~~~ {.clojure}